 Many people found there were numerous benefits of working out at home: For people with expensive gym memberships, the cost of working out at home is significantly less.
 There’s also the convenience factor of working out in your own home.
 If you work out at a gym that’s away from your house or apartment complex, you have to travel to get there.
 This involves packing a bag, filling up your water bottle, getting fully dressed (and in the winter, bundled up), commuting there, parking, going to the locker room, storing your belongings, etc. Getting ready and traveling to the gym increases the total time commitment of working out.
 It takes much less time to throw on your sneakers and head to your living room.

-In the COVID-age, another major perk of working out at home is the fact that there isn’t anyone else around.
-No one’s there to breathe heavily near you or invade your space, talk loudly on cell phones and cause you to lose your focus, leave sweat all over the machines, forget to put away their dumbbells or kettlebell or make you wait to use a specific piece of equipment.
+In the COVID-age, another major perk of working out at home is the fact that there aren’t as many people around.
+Fewer people are there to breathe heavily near you or invade your space, talk loudly on cell phones and cause you to lose your focus, leave sweat all over the machines, forget to put away their dumbbells or kettlebell or make you wait to use a specific piece of equipment.
 Although it can be nice to work out alongside other people, working out at home can be a more serene environment — the type of environment many people prefer and thrive in.
 In fact, some people even canceled their gym memberships all together when gyms opened back up because they realized just how much they enjoyed working out at home.

 The key to working out at home is making sure the muscles in your body are all getting trained properly.